NYLawal/eventLoop-npm/README.md

 QUESTION 4
-NPM is a JavaScript package manager.
-It is a website hosting more than 1 million third-party packages that can be used for our project, it is also a command line tool used for managing project dependencies.
+NPM stands for Node Package Manager.
+It is the standard package manager for Node.js.
+It is a website hosting more than 1 million third-party packages that can be used for our project, and also a command line tool used for managing project dependencies.

 QUESTION 5